awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 <img src="./assets/19-040.png" width="650">
 </center>

 Now, when the left cache subsequently performs a write operation on block `B` (i.e., `WR B = 5`, as in the figure shown above), setting the dirty bit to `1` accordingly.
-Furthermore, since the shared bit is set to `0`, it simply writes the value locally only (i.e, `B` is not pertinent to any other caches at this point), ***without*** otherwise broadcasting to the bus.
+Furthermore, since the shared bit is set to `0`, it simply writes the value locally only (i.e., `B` is not pertinent to any other caches at this point), ***without*** otherwise broadcasting to the bus.

 Similarly, if the right cache retrieves block `C` from main memory, it can write values to this block (i.e., `17`, `65`, etc.) independently of the other cores, as long as the shared bit is set to `0`.